Synchromysticism

 In fact, I don't even think I was in the book department when I noticed the display.

-So the book was being heavily marketed at the time and Strieber was the Stephen King of that era, you might say.
+So, the book was being heavily marketed at the time and Strieber was the Stephen King of that era, you might say.

-'The Hunger' in a recent adaption of one of Whitley's horror novels, just before the novel 'Communion' came out.
+And the man who influenced PKD, David Bowie, was the star of 'The Hunger' in a recent adaption of one of Whitley's horror novels, just before the novel 'Communion' came out.

 The movie that influenced PKD